-temperature and wind over the basin center during the cold-pool formation period is shown for selected soundings at approximately hourly intervals for each of the three experiments in Fig. 5.
-The vertical potential temperature profiles in all three experiments evolve following the schematic diagram of Fig. 6 in which a coldpool stable layer (CPSL) forms at the basin floor (see, e.g., the 1806 and 1844 MST soundings for EXP1 in Fig. 5) and deepens with time while its stability decreases slightly.
+The evolution of the vertical structure of potential temperature and wind over the basin center during the cold pool formation period is shown for selected soundings at approximately hourly intervals for each of the three experiments in Fig. 5.
+The vertical potential temperature profiles in all three experiments evolve following the schematic diagram of Fig. 6 in which a cold pool stable layer (CPSL) forms at the basin floor (see, for example, the 1806 and 1844 MST soundings for EXP1 in Fig. 5) and deepens with time while its stability decreases slightly.
 The upward growth of the CPSL is rapid and its maximum depth stabilizes early in the evening while the air within the CPSL continues to cool through the remainder of the night.
 At the same time, a temperature jump or capping inversion layer (CIL) forms and strengthens above the CPSL.
-The two layers, together, make up the cold-air pool (CAP), that is, the pool of cold air enclosed by the basin terrain.
+The two layers, together, make up the cold air pool (CAP), i.e., the pool of cold air enclosed by the basin terrain.
 The strengthening of the CIL is a consequence of the more rapid rate of cooling at the base of the CIL inside the basin relative to the slower rate of cooling at its top in the free atmosphere above the basin.
-The different signs of the stability trends in the CPSL and CIL cause a characteristic "blufflike" shape of the potential temperature profiles.
+The different signs of the stability trends in the CPSL and CIL cause a characteristic "bluff-like" shape of the potential temperature profiles.